 Peter Jonna has worked in Oaktree's GFI Energy Group since 2013, where he is responsible for sourcing, executing and overseeing investments in leading companies in the energy, utility and industrials sectors.
 Mr. Jonna has been a managing director at Oaktree since January 2020.
 Mr. Jonna's prior positions include serving as a senior vice president from July 2017 to January 2020 and as a Vice President from July 2015 to July 2017.
 Mr. Jonna presently serves on the boards of directors of: Building Infrastructure Solutions Group, a privately held building services company; Shoals Technologies Group Inc., a privately held manufacturing company; Renewable Energy Infrastructure Group, a privately held renewable energy services company; Montrose Environmental Group, Inc., a publicly held environmental services company; and Infrastructure & Energy Alternatives, Inc., a publicly held infrastructure construction company.
 Mr. Jonna previously served on the board of directors of Sterling Lumber Company.
 Prior to joining Oaktree, Mr. Jonna was an investment analyst in the Americas investment team of the UBS Infrastructure Asset Management strategy, investing directly in energy, power and transportation infrastructure assets.
 Mr. Jonna began his career as a project development engineer in Skanska's Large Projects Group which focused on developing and constructing public private partnerships and infrastructure development projects.
-Mr. Jonna earned an M.S. in civil engineering from Stanford University and a B.S. in civil engineering from University of California, Los Angeles.
 Mr. Jonna was nominated to serve on our board of directors because of his expertise in the energy, utility and industrials sectors.